VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 * Download suitable software at [HERE](http://arduino.cc/en/Main/Software) and then install.

-* Note: If you are using a Linux OS, you need to run Arduino IDE with root permission.
+* Note: If you are using a Linux OS (MacOSX), you need to run Arduino IDE with root permission.
 This can help Arduino can open serial ports to upload firmware for VBLUno kit.
     * Open Terminal (Ctrl + Alt + T)
     * Moving  to directory which is already installed  Arduino by using “cd” command.
                        For example: cd /home/mrABC/arduino-1.6.10